top of page

 Overview of Maritime Dispute Resolution

 In the maritime industry, shipping contract disputes can be resolved through arbitration or court trials.
-Both methods aim to settle disagreements but differ in approach and outcome.
+Both methods aim to settle disagreements but differ in approach.

 Recent studies show maritime arbitration cases average seven months.
-Litigation cases can take 23 to 30 months, depending on the court's schedule.
+Litigation cases can take 23 to 30 months, depending on the court's workload.

-Both arbitration vs. court trials operate within legal frameworks and consider maritime laws.
+Both arbitration & litigation operate within legal frameworks and operate under maritime laws (English being the most common).
 Parties must present evidence and argue their case based on facts and law.

 Aspect